 Always on the hunt for Scattering Ashes news and alerts: a recent ‘survey’ got some press coverage – of the best places to scatter ashes in the UK.
-Actually, to be fair to them they called it an analysis, but as it got picked up by some of the media they then labelled it a survey.
+Actually, to be fair to them they called it an analysis, but as it got picked up by the media they then labelled it a survey.

 [They] analysed over 50 locations in the UK – pulling together lists of the most picturesque, peaceful and accessible areas to scatter your loved one’s ashes.

-This was their methodology:
+This was their stated methodology:

 We analysed over 50 locations across the UK, including National Parks, beaches and lakes to determine the most suitable locations to scatter ashes.